ajunker45/Project_1_Reimbursement_Request_System/README.md

 To-Do List:
 * Clean up the front end to make it much more user friendly.
-* Add more statistical Data to the statistics view on manager.
+* Write More Tests for the Service and DAO layers of the application.

 ## Getting Started